-Illustration from the Illustrated Jules Verne
+Illustrated Jules Verne

 Verne's L'Île à hélice (Propeller Island) might not have enjoyed as much popularity as some of his other works such as Vingt mille lieues sous les mers (Twenty Thousand Leagues Under the Sea - published in 1870), De la Terre à la Lune (From the Earth to the Moon, 1865), Voyage au centre de la Terre (Journey to the Center of the Earth - 1864), and Le tour du monde en quatre-vingts jours (Around the World in Eighty Days - 1873), but like most of the inventions he once constructed in his vivid imagination, it either has already or looks set to "come to pass".

 Since Verne's first imaginings 120 years ago, activity has been quite on the man-made island front, with the first sign of new thought emerging four years ago in the form of WallyIsland from Italian yacht builders Wally.